Fishhma/starpost/README.md

 ### Documentation

 This is a simple API for using posts.
-It supports basic CRUD operations Вon't judge me harshly.
-This is my first project
+It supports basic CRUD operations.

+Don't judge me harshly.
+This is my first project :)

 **How to run on Windows**